holladayian/Chadrick-Ian-fitlit/README.md

 * Display information on the page while maintaining ability to test class properties and methods
 * Create a data dashboard that is easy to use and displays information in a clear way

+## Theme

+Both partners have a well-meaning dark sense of humor.
+This project is not intended to cause offense, but to instead come from a comical approach.
+We hope you enjoy our Rude Habit Coach.

+## Accessability

+- Color scheme: Our app is monochromatic to accomadate for those with visual impairments regarding color
+- Font: We used Comic Sans MS to accomadate to those who have trouble reading certain fonts
+- We have used voice over to make sure of the accessability of our project, and made sure that the entire application is read in an organized fashion

 ## Visuals

 ![img of webpage](img/RudeHabitCoach.png)